 You can usually find them undersides of leaves.
 To control it, you can either remove the infected leaves with a trimming scissor or use pesticides to spray on the plant.

 Potato leafhopper is a small body tiny insect that feeds on the soft leaves and foliage.
-It infects over 200 different types of plants, including cucumber.
+It infects over 200 different types of plants, including cucumbers.

 The feeding of potato leafhopper on cabbage leaves causes stipple (light dot on leaves).
 Eventually, leaves and foliage turn yellow and stunt plant growth.